Uli Stielike: South Korea

 On 5 September 2014, Stielike was named manager of the South Korea national team, signing a four-year contract running through the 2018 World Cup.
 In his first game in charge, South Korea defeated Paraguay 2–0 in a friendly match.
 His side began its 2015 AFC Asian Cup campaign with a 1–0 win over Oman, followed by victories with the same scoreline over Kuwait and hosts Australia.
 South Korea qualified to the knockout stage as group winners with nine points and faced Uzbekistan in the quarter-finals.
 Though the game remained scoreless for the first 90 minutes, two goals from Son Heung Min in extra time helped South Korea reach the semi-finals against Iraq.
 Beating Iran, 2–0, in the semifinal, South Korea ultimately finished as runner-up after losing to Australia 2–1 in the final.
 Despite the loss, the team restored its public image that had been damaged after the 2014 World Cup.
 The team received praise for having one of the strongest defenses in the tournament, conceding no goals until the final.

 Stielike's team got off to a good start in the second round of the 2018 World Cup qualifiers, not conceding a single goal and winning all eight matches in Group G. The third round of Group A matches did not go as well, however, and Stielike face heavy criticism over team selection and tactics after a 1–0 loss to Iran on 11 October 2016 and another 1–0 loss on 23 March 2017 to China (only Korea's second loss to China in 32 matches).
 A 3–2 loss to Qatar on 13 June 2017 was South Korea's third defeat in its first eight matches in Group A; the setback was South Korea's first to Qatar in 32 years.
 This horrible run of results led to Stielike's dismissal by the Korea Football Association (KFA) on 15 June 2017.
 After the loss to Qatar, South Korea remained second in Group A, seven points behind the already qualified Iran but just one point ahead of third-place Uzbekistan, with each team having played eight matches in Group A. South Korea faced Iran and then Uzbekistan in their final two Group A matches.
 In the end, the Taegeuk Warriors finished second in the group to qualify despite two goalless draws under Shin Tae-yong, Stielike's successor.

 Controversies

-Since Stielike was sacked from South Korea, South Korean reporters revealed that Stielike had turned command over to one of the coaching staff due to players' dissatisfaction after two group matches in the 2015 AFC Asian Cup.
-In an interview after the disclosures, Shin Tae-yong, the assistant manager at the time, testified that the South Korea's result in the 2015 Asian Cup was achieved by him, not by Stielike.
+After Stielike was sacked from South Korea, South Korean reporters revealed that Stielike had turned command over to one of the coaching staff due to players' dissatisfaction after two group matches in the 2015 AFC Asian Cup.
+In an interview after the disclosures, Shin Tae-yong, the assistant manager at the time, claimed that South Korea's result in the 2015 Asian Cup was achieved by him, not by Stielike.

-Stielike was also criticized that his co-worker Carlos Armua had uncertain career and capability.
+Stielike was also criticized on the basis that his co-worker Carlos Armua had an uncertain career and capability.